 In the late 1970s, Tom was Business Manager for Clair Brothers Enterprises, then and now the world’s leading concert sound company, where he helped organize equipment crews and sound systems for top touring acts of the day, including Yes, Elton John, Queen, Chicago, and many other well known performers.

-In his solo musical act and recordings, Tom mostly plays classical and jazz tunes on electric and nylon-string guitars (see Music).
+In his solo musical performances and videos, Tom mostly plays classical and popular tunes on electric and nylon-string guitars.